Once a Disorder, Now “Liberation”: The Truth About Transgenderism

 A pattern which emerged with frequency for men was “more involving, and physically and psychologically abusive fathers” while the sons were “more often, separated from their mothers.”

-What do these Findings Mean?
+What do These Findings Mean?

 The authors of the latest research study are only willing to see these unusual family patterns as “risk” factors and were unwilling to suggest they could be causative of the condition.